On the Expressive Power of Permutation-Equivariant Weight-Space Networks: Expressive power of permutation-invariant weight-space networks

 Permutation invariance then implies that $\wf$ factors through the canonization map, i.e., there exists a continuous function $\tilde f : \sR^{M} \to \sR^n$ such that $\wf(\vv) = \tilde{f}(\flr(\canon(\vv)))$ for all $\vv \in K$.
 Since $\tilde f$ is continuous on a compact domain, it can be approximated by an MLP head composed with the DWS model mentioned above, yielding an approximation of $\wf$ on $K$ and completing the proof. \end{proof} \textbf{Discussion.} Notably, the construction in the proof above relies only on a restricted subset of the DWS operations presented in \citet{Navon2023}.
 This suggests that universality can already be achieved using substantially fewer layer types than in the full DWS architecture, indicating that the network can be simplified without sacrificing expressive power.
 Full details are provided in Appendix~\ref{sec:app:equivariant_operators}.

 Additionally, Proposition \ref{prop:invariant_nonuniv} highlights a potential limitation in low-precision regimes.
 When weights or biases are heavily quantized (e.g., low-bit or binary networks), the probability of encountering degeneracies increases, making it more likely for inputs to fall inside the exclusion set $\gE_{\arch}$.
+This phenomenon is empirically validated in Appendix~\ref{sec:app:exclusion_sets:empirical}.
 In such cases, full universality for invariant weight functionals may fail, which suggests that applications involving extreme quantization may benefit from the development of more expressive architectural variants.